Cavs-Warriors Saga Could Have Looked Quite Different with a Few Turns of Fate

 Instead, at the podium following Golden State's series-clinching 129-120 Game 5 win, Irving spoke of continuing to learn as the absorbing pupil in LeBron James' basketball masterclass.

-"That's what I'm going to continue to do, because I know that if we continue to be with one another and keep utilizing one another, man, the sky's the limit," Irving said.
+"That's what I'm going to continue to do, because I know that if we continue to be with one another and keep utilizing one another, man, the sky's the limit," Irving said last June.
 "So, I've learned a lot and I will continue to and I couldn't be more proud of that guy.
 He left it all out there on the floor, and to average a triple-double in the freaking Finals, man, add that to LeBron's long list that everyone keeps forgetting."

 New Cavaliers general manager Koby Altman had been on the job about a day last summer when reports surfaced that Irving had requested a trade.
 Soon, Irving departed for Boston with Isaiah Thomas and Jae Crowder on the way to Cleveland.